perseas/Pyrseas/docs/cfgobjects.rst

 ===============================

-These configuration objects are predefined in the Augmenter modules or can be defined or overriden by configuration elements in the ``augmenter`` map.
+These configuration objects are predefined in the Augmenter modules or can be defined or overridden by configuration elements in the ``augmenter`` map.
 Please see also :doc:`configitems` and :doc:`predefaug`.